yashburshe/CS4530-Fall-2025/tutorials/week1-getting-started.md

 ## Installation Steps (Linux / Mac)

 1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash` or If `wget` is installed then run `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash`.
-   - For more details, refer to the [NPM GitHub](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
+   - For more details, refer to the [NVM GitHub](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
 2. Close and reopen the active terminal.
    > Note: You can also restart your terminal by running `source ~/.bashrc` or `source ~/.zshrc` depending on your shell.
 3. Verify nvm is working by entering `command -v nvm`.
 If your terminal prints